Yes, the EVduty charging station meets the SAE J1772 standard used for all plug-in vehicles sold in North America.

 No, it is not necessary to protect the EVduty charging station.
 However, care must be taken to ensure that the plug is oriented downwards or inserted into a holster between uses (to prevent water, snow or ice from accumulating inside).
 Also, make sure that the cable is not in the way of a snow blower or lawn mower!

 For an indoor installation, ask your electrician to install a standard NEMA 6-50 outlet.
 Insist on a high quality outlet.

-For an outdoor installation, Elmec offers a casing that meets requirements regarding electrical installation and is adapted to our charging station’s plug (the lid closes completely on the plug and can be secured with a padlock) but other products exist on the market.
+For an outdoor installation, Elmec offers a casing that meets requirements regarding electrical installation and is adapted to our charging station’s plut (the lid closes completely on the plug and can be secured with a padlock) but other products exist on the market.
 We invite you to discuss this with your electrician.

 Typically, level 2 charging (240V) is about 4 times faster than level 1 charging (120V).

-However, level 2 charging time (240V) depends on several factors: the vehicle's on-board charger power, battery size, and charge level at the beginning of the charging session.
+However, level 2 charging time (240V) depends on several factors: capacity of the vehicle's on-board charger, battery size, and charge level at the beginning of the charging session.
 The charging capacity of the on-board charger, expressed in kWh, indicates the number of kW per hour of charging.
 Thus an on-board charger of 6.6 kWh will draw 6.6 kW in one hour, 12.12 kW in 2 hours... etc. Until battery is full.

 Limited electrical box

 Yes.
 Specify the desired amperage at the time of purchase (24, 16, 12) or call Elmec to get instructions for adjustments.